|What you need to know to choose a safe brand of honey|

 - what they feed them when pollen is scarce

-- and if they live in an area where gluten grains are grown
+- do they live in an area where gluten grains are grown

 One Additional Caution About Blaming Honey